SoutrickUCL/SMIP-Framework/README.md

 ## License

 Academic and research use only.
-For commercial use, contact: christopher.barnes@ucl.ac.uk/soutrick.das@ucl.ac.uk
+For commercial use inquiries, please contact the authors.

 ---

 ## Contact

-**Chris Barnes**: christopher.barnes@ucl.ac.uk
+- **Chris Barnes**: christopher.barnes@ucl.ac.uk
-**Soutrick Das**: soutrick.das@ucl.ac.uk /
+- **Soutrick Das**: soutrick.das@ucl.ac.uk

 Department of Cell and Developmental Biology, University College London